openshift/enhancements/guidelines/enhancement_template.md

 ## Alternatives

-Similar to the `Drawbacks` section the `Alternatives` section is used to highlight and record other possible approaches to delivering the value proposed by an enhancement.
+Similar to the `Drawbacks` section the `Alternatives` section is used to highlight and record other possible approaches to delivering the value proposed by an enhancement, including especially information about why the alternative was not selected.

 ## Infrastructure Needed [optional]

 Use this section if you need things from the project.
 Examples include a new subproject, repos requested, github details, and/or testing infrastructure.

-Listing these here allows the community to get the process for these resources started right away.